YashwenthKumar/Java_Basics/README.md

-The above files are all JAVA basics which i practiced
+The above files are all JAVA basic progras which i practiced